Azure/msccl-tools/docs/mscclpplang.md

 c = chunk(rank, Buffer.input, index, size)
 ```
 - rank: the rank of the GPU that the chunk belongs to.
 - buffer: the buffer that the chunk belongs to.
-It can be Buffer.input, Buffer.output or Buffer.intermediate.
+It can be Buffer.input, Buffer.output or Buffer.scratch.
 - index: the index of the chunk in the buffer.
 - size: the size of the chunk.